- Operating Procedure #1 – Workshop/Presentation Guidelines for Payment of Fees.

 c) ETFO-WROT Local Speaker/Presenter – speakers will be given a small gift and up to one hundred dollars ($100.00) per hour of the presentation as a fee/payment to a maximum total amount equal to the amount received for a day of occasional teaching at the daily rate (2015 – $231.57).
 All costs will be finalized prior to the event.

-d) ETFO-WRT Local Member – speakers will be given a small gift and up to one hundred dollars ($100.00) per hour of the presentation as a fee/payment to a maximum total amount equal to the amount received for day of occasional teaching at the daily rate (2015 – $231.57).
+d) ETFO-WRT Local Member – speakers will be given a small gift and up to one hundred dollars ($100.00) per hour of the presentation as a fee/payment to a maximum total amount equal to the amount received for day of occasional teaching at the daily rate.
 One day of occasional teacher coverage may be given in lieu of money.
+If the workshop is more than a half day, the presenter will receive an additional $100.00.
 All costs will be finalized prior to the event.

 e) “Public” Speakers/Presenters – this would refer to presenters from social agencies, businesses, universities, etc. A small gift will be given as well as agreed upon expenses.
 If there is no expense involved, a small donation to a charitable organization or charity may be given, as predetermined by the committee/Executive.